 A little ice crept into Harry’s veins.
-It wasn’t like I was going to refuse to save her, professor.
-It seems like I owe her, too.
+It wasn’t like I was going to refuse to save her.
+Not if she risked herself to help me.

-He turned away and looked out over the lake.
-Dark water lapped at the shore.
+He turned away and looked out over the dark water lapping at the shore.
 Algae drifted from the pebbles and the shadows of lake plants floated beyond.

-Harry dipped a toe in the water and grimaced.
+Harry dipped a toe in the water, grimacing at the chill biting into him.
 ‘This is going to be unpleasant.’

 Fleur smiled and Cedric’s mouth spasmed.

 Viktor chuckled and extended his hand to Harry.
 ‘First to get caught by the squid wins, da?’